khetansarvesh/Emotion-Detection/README.md

 Made use of open face library for feature extraction

-Made use of genetic algorith for feature selection.
+Developed a genetic search algorithm for feature selection.